Where We Have Arrived in Proving the Emergence of Sparse Symbolic Concepts in AI Models

-\textit{Scenario 3.} The model encodes high-order OR relationships between input variables.
-For example, the model may encode the OR relationship $``\textit{blue patch 1}" \vee ``\textit{blue patch 2}" \vee \cdots \vee ``\textit{blue patch m}"$ to recognize the sky.
-In this case, the high-order OR relationship can be decomposed as a large number of lower-order Harsanyi interactions.
-However, in real applications, such a high-order interaction, \textit{e.g.}, the detection of the sky or the ocean, can actually be taken as a single symbolic concept.
-If we disentangle and remove such high-order interactions from the model output, then the remaining output will probably generate sparse Harsanyi interactions.
-Besides, this scenario does not satisfy Assumption \ref{assumption:M-order-derivative}.
+\textbf{Scenario 3.} {In this scenario,} the {network} encodes high-order OR relationships between the input variables.
+For example, the {network} may encode an OR relationship $``\textit{blue patch 1}" \vee \cdots \vee ``\textit{blue patch m}"$ to recognize the sky.
+Such an OR relationship will be explained as a large number of lower-order Harsanyi interactions.
+However, in real applications, such high-order interactions, \textit{e.g.}, the detection of the sky, can actually be taken as a single concept.
+If we disentangle and remove such high-order interactions from the {network output}, the remaining output {is likely to} generate sparse Harsanyi interactions. {In addition}, this scenario does not satisfy Assumptions 1-$\alpha$ and 1-$\beta$.

 \textbf{Scenario 4.} Let us consider the scenario in which the {network output} {is in the form of a periodic function}, \textit{e.g.}, { $v(\bm{x}_S)=\sin (\sum_{i\in S}x_i)$}.
 In this case, interactions encoded by the {network} are not sparse.
 This scenario does not satisfy Assumptions 1-$\alpha$, 1-$\beta$, and Assumption 2.

 \textbf{Scenario 5.} Let us consider the special task that heavily relies on the information of all input variables, \textit{e.g.}, judging whether the number of 1's in a binary sequence (\textit{e.g.}, the sequence $[0,0,1,0,1]$) is odd or even.
 In this task, the value of $p$ may be large, and the monotonicity assumption is not satisfied.
 As a result, the interactions may not be sparse.
 See Appendix \ref{apdx:exp-judge-parity} for experiments.